What is Cabinet Refinishing Best Practices Part 4?

 | Matte/Flat | Hides imperfections, modern look | Hard to clean, shows wear quickly | Low-traffic cabinets, furniture |

-- Check for dust nibs, runs, or sags.
-Sand smooth.
+- Inspect for dust nibs, runs, or sags; sand smooth.

 - Wipe down with tack cloth.